pikepdf/pikepdf/README.rst

 License
 -------

-pikepdf is provided under a Apache 2.0 license that can be found in the LICENSE file.
+pikepdf is provided under the `Mozilla Public License 2.0 <https://www.mozilla.org/en-US/MPL/2.0/>`_ license (MPL) that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.

+`Informally <https://www.mozilla.org/en-US/MPL/2.0/FAQ/>`_, MPL 2.0 is a not a "viral" license.
+It may be combined with other work, including commercial software.
+However, you must disclose your modifications to pikepdf in source code form.

+The ``tests/resources/copyright`` file describes licensing terms for the test suite and the provenance of test resources.